bbc/psammead/packages/components/psammead-grid/README.md

 Screenshot of this example with GEL Gutters and GEL Margins enabled
 ![Screenshot of this example with GEL Gutters and GEL Margins enabled](packages/components/psammead-grid/documentation/Screenshot-example-with-gelMargins-and-gelGutters.png)

-**Setting GEL Max Widths**
-At the page level, you may want to have the GEL Grid's fixed max widths.
-You can enable it with the prop `enableGelMaxWidths`.

-For some pages, we will want to constrain the page to 1008px.
-You can use `enableGroupFourMaxWidth` for this.

 ### When to use this component